 Funding is contingent upon availability of Federal appropriations.
 NOAA is committed to continual improvement of the grants process and accelerating the award of financial assistance to qualified recipients in accordance with the recommendations of the Business Process Reengineering Team.
 In order to fulfill these responsibilities, this solicitation announces that award amounts will be determined by the proposals and available funds.

-The following program-specific guidelines for budget requests are provided.
+The following program-specific guidelines for approximate budget requests are provided.
+Shiptime is now included in the total amount.

-1) ECOHAB Targeted: \$100,000-\$250,000/yr not including ship time
+1) ECOHAB Targeted: \$100,000-\$300,000/yr (2-3 yrs)

-- 2) MERHAB Targeted: \$100,000-\$250,000/yr not including ship time - 3) ECOHAB Regional: \$1,000,000/yr, not including ship time - 4) MERHAB Regional: \$600,000/yr, not including ship time - 5) PCM HAB: \$100,000-\$500,000/yr, not including ship time
+2) MERHAB Targeted: \$100,000-\$300,000/yr (2-3 yrs)

+3) ECOHAB Regional: \$600,000/yr (3-5 yrs)

+4) MERHAB Regional: \$600,000/yr (3-5 yrs)

+5) PCM HAB: \$100,000-\$300,000/yr (2-3 yrs)

 Budget requests that exceed the guidelines will need to be specifically justified.
 Project periods may be modified after review due to the availability of Federal appropriations.
-It is anticipated that up to 1 or 2 regional-scale projects and up to 8 targeted projects will be funded.
+It is anticipated that approximately \$2,000,000 will be available in FY 15 for the first year of all HAB projects combined.
+At that funding level it is anticipated that one regional ECOHAB or MERHAB project and 5-8 targeted MERHAB or ECOHAB projects or PCMHAB projects will be funded.

 Applicants are hereby given notice that funds have not yet been appropriated for this program.
 In no event will NOAA or the Department of Commerce be responsible for proposal preparation costs if this program fails to receive funding or is cancelled because of other agency priorities.
 There is no guarantee that sufficient funds will be available to make awards for all qualified projects.
 Publication of this notice does not oblige NOAA to award any specific project or to obligate any available funds.
-If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one?s own risk of these costs not being included under the award.
+If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one's own risk of these costs not being included under the award.